UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-blood-pressure.md

 **Usages:**

-* Examples for this Profile: [Observation/rs-example-observation-blood-pressure](Observation-rs-example-observation-blood-pressure.md) and [Observation/rs-minimum-example-obs-bp](Observation-rs-minimum-example-obs-bp.md)
+* Examples for this Profile: [Observation/RSMinimumExampleObsBp](Observation-RSMinimumExampleObsBp.md) and [Observation/rs-example-observation-blood-pressure](Observation-rs-example-observation-blood-pressure.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-blood-pressure)